Dinesh0007000/OrderOnTheGo/README.md

 .env file is in .gitignore — MongoDB credentials will not be pushed to GitHub.

 User passwords must be hashed before saving (to be implemented in backend).
+Rewrite this Readme.md fiel after completion of tasks ( As mongodb credentials are mentioned and only the database setup is shown)